Jorgy-hub/Arcane/docs/LeagueClient.md

 <a name="getSummonerEntries"></a>
 ### <mark style="background-color: #525252; color: white; padding: 5px; border-radius:5px;"> LeagueClient.getSummonerEntries </mark>
-Use this function to Get the League Summoner Profile.
+Use this Function to Get the Ranked Stats of a Summoner.
 ```js
 LeagueClient.getSummonerEntries(id: string, region: string );
 ```